I am Jony Hudson. I am a scientist who specialises in using computers to do interesting things.

 Feel free to get in touch.
 I always like meeting new people, and love talking about science, computers, statistics, data, AI, and pretty much anything else.

-I even have one of these new-fangled linkedin profiles http://uk.linkedin.com/in/JonyEpsilon.
+I have a linkedin profile http://uk.linkedin.com/in/JonyEpsilon.

 I have a Google scholar profile.